causalClaims/causalClaims/index.md

 ## Motivation
 Identification and automatic verification of medical claims from unstructured user-generated text data is an onerous but essential step for various decision-making processes.
 Some day-to-day tasks that can benefit from automatic claim identification are content moderation, insurance claim identification, and hypothesis generation from clinical notes.

-Towards building this capability, we propose the following shared subtasks.
+Towards building this capability and motivating further research in this direction, we propose the following shared subtasks.

 ## Task description:

 SemEval-2023 task 8 consists of two two sub-tasks.
-Subtask 1 focuses on the identification of causal claims in a provided multi (or single) sentence text snippet and subtask 2 focuses on the extraction of the PIO frame related to identified causal claim in the provided text snippet.
+Subtask 1 focuses on the identification of causal claims, experience, etc. in a provided multi (or single) sentence text snippet and subtask 2 focuses on the extraction of the PIO frame related to identified causal claim in the provided text snippet.
 More details on each subtask are provided below.

 ### Subtask 1: Causal claim identification: